emmanuelrondeau/qwery2/README.md

 If you wish to write for the website, currently you'll have to go through the steps of a developer.
 Writing for the website currently is also somewhat technical, requiring knowledge of Markdown and MDX.

+Other than searching up tutorials on the basics of Markdown, the existing articles are a great reference point for how to format articles you make within Decap CMS.

 ## Getting Started for Developers

 If you're looking to do code improvements for the website, here's what you need to know: